-Table X: Huntsville Urbanized Area Long Term Plan Appropriation EstimatesSource: Alabama Department of Transportation
+Table 9.2: Huntsville Urbanized Area Long Term Plan Appropriation EstimatesSource: Alabama Department of Transportation

-Graphic X represents the estimated operating appropriations for transit operations.
+Table 9.3 represents the estimated operating appropriations for transit operations.
 The estimates are based upon the current budget and FTA allocation of funds, and take into account a typical 1% annual rate of inflation for future operating expenditures.
-Graphic X also represents the estimated capital vehicle and preventative maintenance (PM) appropriations for transit capital and preventative maintenance.
-The estimates above are based upon the current budget and FTA allocation of funds, and take into account a typical 0.5% annual rate of inflation for future preventative maintenance (PM) appropriations for transit capital and preventative maintenance.
+Graphic 9.2 also represents the estimated capital vehicle and preventative maintenance (PM) appropriations for transit capital and preventative maintenance.
+The estimates above are based upon the current budget and FTA allocation of funds, and take into account a typical 0.5% annual rate of inflation for future preventative maintenance (PM) and capital expenditures.